NLM-OCCS/nlmfedcred/README.md

 ### More Options

-You can get usage in the tyical way:
+You can get usage in the typical way:

     getawscreds -h